 The GPhC does not give a suggested word limit, but noticed in its research that entries that met the requirements tended to be around 400 words long.
-The GPhC will have example revalidation records for pharmacists to use as guidance for both planned and unplanned learning activities, reflective accounts and peer discussions.
+The GPhC has a range of example revalidation records for pharmacists to use as guidance for both planned and unplanned learning activities, reflective accounts and peer discussions.
 The examples cover a variety of pharmacy settings, including hospital, community and academia.
-For now, some examples are available for the period of the consultation.
-These can be found in the Example records booklet.
-The GPhC will produce more during 2018.
+These can be found on the GPhC website.

 Planned and unplanned learning activities

 The GPhC define unplanned learning “as an event or activity that enabled you to learn something new or refresh your knowledge or skills“.
 They expect pharmacists to demonstrate how this learning benefited the people using the service.
 Examples include the successful introduction of a new service, an internet search for medical information to help patients to manage their medical conditions/medicines and research using medical journals.

 Planned learning is when pharmacists look ahead and think ‘this needs refreshing’, or identify new skills that they can take on, for example, in prescribing or injecting.
 Planned learning activities would include any planned learning event, for example, this could be an online course, an external/internal training event or a conference.

 The GPhC defines reflective practice as critically evaluating practice and learning ways to improve outcomes for patients and service users.
 Pharmacists may find it helpful to take a step back and think about the services they provide and how this impacts on service users.
 The following questions may prove helpful when submitting a reflective account:-

 - what happened

 - what did not go so well and why